JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

-# Running a Yield Study
+# Quickstart - Yield Study

 This guide walks you through the process of setting up and running a yield study using our framework, which helps you simulate crop yields across different regions.